PlasmaPhysicsUdeC/PlasmaPhysicsUdeC.github.io/content/es/authors/jgidi/_index.md

 ---
 # Display name
-title: Jorge Gidi
+title: Jorge A. Gidi

-# Username (this should match the folder name)
+# Username
+# Erase 'jgidi' and replace it with a username of your preference
 authors:
 - jgidi

-# Is this the primary user of the site?
+# Primary user of the site?
 superuser: false

 # Role/position
-role: PhD.
-Student in Physics
+role: Estudiante de Doctorado en Física

 # Organizations/Affiliations
 organizations:
 - name: Universidad de Concepción
   url: "https://www.udec.cl/pexterno"

-# Short bio (displayed in user profile at end of posts)
+# # Short bio (displayed in user profile at end of posts)
-bio: Resumen intereses
+# bio: Resumen bio

-interests:
-- Métodos numericos
-- test

 education:
   courses:
-  - course: MSc in Physics
+  - course: Magíster en Ciencias con mención en Física
     institution: Universidad de Concepción
     year: 2019
-  - course: BSc in Physics
+  - course: Licenciado en Ciencias Físicas
     institution: Universidad de Concepción
     year: 2017

+awards:
+  - award: Premio Universidad de Concepción
+    institution: Universidad de Concepción
+    year: 2019

 # Social/Academic Networking
-# For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+# If you dont have one of these, you can erase the corresponding group
+# Social/Academic Networking
+# If you dont have one of these, you can erase the corresponding group
 social:
 - icon: envelope
   icon_pack: fas